 Ultrasound scans – For imaging of soft tissue and fluid containing structures around joints (bursae).

 Once the type of arthritis is correctly diagnosed, we will commence treatment.
 Arthritis treatment focuses on relieving symptoms and improving musculo-skeletal function.
 A combination of treatments may be explored to determine what works best for you.
 Treatments generally fall into two categories: medication and physiotherapy.

 Commonly used arthritis medications include:

 Painkillers reduce pain but not inflammation such as Acetaminophen (Tylenol) to treat mild pain, usually prescribed to patients who cannot tolerate anti-inflammatories due to stomach problems.
-For severe pain opioids may be prescribed such Oxycodone.
-Opioids should not be used long term as they can cause dependency.
+For severe pain, we can evaluate other treatment options as necessary.

 Nonsteroidal Anti-inflammatory drugs (NSAIDs) reduce both pain and inflammation with common examples being Ibuprofen (Advil) and Naproxen (Aleve).
 However, they may give rise to stomach irritation and increase risk for heart attacks and strokes.
 There are NSAID creams and gels which can be applied topically over inflamed joints as an alternative as well.

 Counter-irritants containing menthol and capsaicin come in various creams and ointments.
 When rubbed over the joints, it will interfere with the transmission of pain signals from the affected area.